netrisai/docs/tutorials/upgrading-netris.rst

 .. note::

-  A stopped Netris agent has no impact on production traffic through the device.Select ONE installation option below.
+  A stopped Netris agent has no impact on production traffic through the device.

 .. _upgrade 3: